Fandi Ahmad: Personal life

 Fandi is a Muslim, avoids scandals, does not smoke or drink, and has been described as humble, filial, and compassionate.
 He married South African model Wendy Jacobs in 1996 and the couple have five children, namely sons Irfan, Ikhsan, Ilhan, Iryan, and a daughter Iman; the four sons are footballers.
 The eldest three (Irfan, Ikhsan, and Ilhan) play for the Singapore national team.
 Fandi is also a cousin of Hafiz Abu Sujad and the national team's physiotherapist Nurhafizah.
 He is the first Singaporean sportsperson to be the subject of a written biography, which was released in 1993 and called The Fandi Ahmad Story.
 It sold 17,000 copies in two months and was also translated into Malay.

 In 2025, Fandi was honoured with a musical about him by the Institute of Technical Education (ITE).
 ITE's ninth musical, he was portrayed by ITE student Mohammed Irfan bin Mohammed Rizal.

 Endorsements

 Products Fandi has endorsed include Lotto sportswear, Royal Sporting House sportswear, Uncle Tobys cereal, Carnation milk, and energy drink Isomax.
 In 1996, he released an album of English and Malay songs and produced Meniti Pelangi, a television programme about disadvantaged Malay Singaporeans.
 Three years later, he opened a restaurant and a car dealership, but both closed down within two years.
 He has also served as an ambassador for national anti-smoking and anti-drug campaigns, raised funds for victims of the 2004 Indonesian tsunami and participated in a Northeast Community Development Council initiative to organise community service programmes.
+In 2026, he was appointed as Lenovo Singapore's ambassador and began a year-long collaboration with ITE.